 Beginning across Ejido Park between Colon y Patria Avenues, this gringolandia, as the locals know it, extends to Foch Avenue.

 El Espiral Shopping Center in its pink and green circular exterior offers the 24/7 Coffee Tree and on to shopping, but I find the shopping better at the mercados.
+And the Coffee Tree food left me saying, "Never Again."
+For those who just want great bar service, it probably works.

 Trekking several blocks down Reina Victoria to El Quinde Plaza, Mama Clorinda's Restaurant awaits, serving Ecuadorian food that delights both the appetite and the pocket book.
+Now THIS place gets a 5 star from me!

 Last time I was there I even picked up a booklet with a list of restaurants that deliver!
 What an ideal bonus.